uvarc/rc-website/content/resource/rivanna/software/tensorflow.md

 1. Open a web browser and go to URL:  https://rivanna-portal.hpc.virginia.edu
 2. Use your `Netbadge` credentials to log in.
 3. On the top right of the menu bar of the Open OnDemand dashboard, click on “Interactive Apps”.
-4. In the drop-down box, click on `JupyterLab`
+4. In the drop-down box, click on `JupyterLab`.

 ## Requesting access to a GPU node